hertze/Halation/README.md

 ## Making your own recipes

-The script takes 13 settings, written as a semicolon-separated text string (recipe):
+The script takes a number of settings, written as a semicolon-separated text string (recipe):

 1. The highlight threshold for local halation, from `1` to `255`, or `auto`.